-- 5.53.
-The Executive Review Group will provide a cover report to each report received at committee or Authority level providing its assurance opinion on the information provided, - 5.54.
-The Executive Review Group will quality assure papers and provide feedback to ensure that all relevant information is provided to enable the Authority and its committees to make high quality decisions in a timely fashion. - 5.55.
-The Executive Review Group has no delegated decision-making powers nor does it have the remit to prevent a paper from going to the Authority or a committee.
+- The Executive Review Group will quality assure papers and provide feedback to ensure that all relevant information is provided to enable the Authority and its committees to make high quality decisions in a timely fashion. - The Executive Review Group has no delegated decision-making powers nor does it have the remit to prevent paper from going to the Authority or a committee.